 The 1040A is a simpler version of Form 1040.
-You can use it if you meet the less-complex 1040A requirements.
+You can use it if you meet the 1040A requirements, which are less complex than those for a 1040.
 If you're filing a paper return and meet the requirements, using the simpler 1040A reduces the chance for both:

 You can only claim these credits:

-You can also use a 1040A if either of these is true:
+You can also use a 1040A if any of these are true:

 Restrictions for using a 1040A include:

-You can't claim an AMT adjustment on stock you acquired from exercising an incentive stock option.
+- You can't claim an AMT adjustment on stock you got from exercising an incentive stock option.